 This format ceased in 2001.

 V15 was reactivated on June 24th, 2016, using Radio Pyongyang as a carrier again.
 The transmission format and schedule changed too.

 According to South Korean monitors, the format is the following:

 |Piece of music, one of the listed below||We will notice the repetition homework of the basic Information Technology of Distance Learning Education University for No.27 exploration agent||We will give questions||Page 756 Number 82, Page 511 Number 95...||We will repeat the questions again||Page 756 number 82, page 511 number 95...||That's all.|

 |Transmission ID||Message, pages are numbers between 1-999 (both inclusive), numbers are between 1-100 (both inclusive)||Repeat of the message|

 The piece of music played varies with each agent:

 - Agent 27: "We will go togheter with a song of joy (instrumental version)"

 - Agent 21: "Spring of my Hometown"

-Since December 21st, 2016, Radio Pyongyang started broadcasting on FM, and V15 did as well.
-This makes V15 the only known number station that broadcasts on FM.
+On December 21st, 2016, Radio Pyongyang started broadcasting on FM, and V15 did as well.
+This made V15 possibly the only known numbers station broadcasting on FM.
 The frequencies are usually jammed by South Korea.
-Currently there are four Radio Pyongyang FM frequencies: 92.5, 92.8, 93.6 and 103.7 Mhz, and all four carry V15.
+At the time there were four Radio Pyongyang FM frequencies: 92.5, 92.8, 93.6 and 103.7 Mhz, all four carrying V15.